openmobilityfoundation/governance/technical/OMF-MDS-Version-Guidance.md

 ## Notes

-This is draft document created by the OMF staff with feedback from OMF members and the community.
+This document was created by the OMF staff with feedback from OMF members, the Strategy Committee, and the community.
 We are taking feedback, so if you have questions or thoughts about improvements, please leave a comment on our [MDS Discussion Board](https://github.com/openmobilityfoundation/mobility-data-specification/discussions), or you can open an [Issue](https://github.com/openmobilityfoundation/governance/issues) or suggest changes with a [Pull Request](https://github.com/openmobilityfoundation/governance/pulls).

 ### Complimentary Documents